dotnet/docs-maui/docs/fundamentals/datatemplate.md

 ### Create a DataTemplate as a resource

-Data templates can be created as reusable objects in a `ResourceDictionary`.
-This is achieved by giving each `DataTemplate` a unique `x:Key` value, which provides it with a descriptive key in the `ResourceDictionary`.
+Data templates can be created as reusable objects in a <xref:Microsoft.Maui.Controls.ResourceDictionary>.
+This is achieved by giving each `DataTemplate` a unique `x:Key` value, which provides it with a descriptive key in the <xref:Microsoft.Maui.Controls.ResourceDictionary>.
 A control such as <xref:Microsoft.Maui.Controls.CollectionView> can then set its `ItemTemplate` property to the `DataTemplate`:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"